 As expected, he returned Nick Smith to Cabinet, giving him the housing and conservation, while relatively junior Minister Nathan Guy will become Minister of Primary Industries, replacing David Carter, who will become Parliament's Speaker to replace Lockwood Smith, who is to become High Commissioner in London.

 Perhaps the biggest winner is Simon Bridges.
 A novice Associate Minister of Climate Change since last year, Bridges will add the heavyweight energy and labour portfolios and becomes a minister inside Cabinet.

 Chris Tremain will become Minister of Local Government, while Hekia Parata will keep education, a role in which Key said she had made some mistakes, but she still had his confidence to continue in the role, where he expected her to perform well.

 Work on alternative to Picton as ferry port hots up

-Clifford Bay hots up as issue as investigation
+Clifford Bay hots up as issue as investigation gears up

 Marlborough's mayor is hoping meetings early this year will shed light on why the government is seriously considering a $422 million ferry terminal at Clifford Bay which will knock the economy of Picton.